 Following a degree in Folk and Traditional Music at the University of Newcastle, Fay read for a PhD entitled ‘English Folk Singing and the Construction of Community’ at the National Centre for English Cultural Tradition.
-Fay is currently engaged in two research projects, working as a consultant on the AHRC funded project Musical Communities and as Co-I for Transmitting Musical Heritage.
+Fay is currently engaged in two AHRC funded research projects, working as a Consultant on Musical Communities and as Research Assistant for Transmitting Musical Heritage.

-If you are interested in researching at Masters or PhD level around traditional musics or music in the community please contact Fay to get in touch and explore your ideas: email@example.com
+If you are interested in researching at Masters or PhD level around traditional musics or music in the community please get in touch and explore your ideas: email@example.com

 - Musical Communities